platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

   }
 ```

+The possible faults that we support are that the queue is full (write fails), that its empty (read fails), read throwing an exception (due to some implementation bug perhaps), and slow read (simulating a GC or I/O pause).

 ``` haskell
 data Fault = Full | Empty | ReadFail IOException | ReadSlow
   deriving Show
 ```

+We can now create a wrapper around our fake queue which inserts the right failure points depending which fault is injected.
+Note that a fault is only active in until it’s triggered.

 ``` haskell
 faultyFakeQueue :: Int -> IO (FaultyFakeQueue a)